craftercms/docs/source/.new-ia/getting-started/windows/running-crafter-in-wsl.rst

       .. note::

-         *It takes a few seconds for Crafter CMS to startup and takes longer to startup the very first time you startup Crafter CMS.*
+         *It takes a few seconds for CrafterCMS to startup and takes longer to startup the very first time you startup CrafterCMS.*

    |

    .. figure:: /_static/images/system-admin/start-crafter-in-wsl2.png
-      :alt: Setting up Crafter CMS in Windows - Start Crafter CMS in WSL
+      :alt: Setting up CrafterCMS in Windows - Start CrafterCMS in WSL
       :width: 70 %
       :align: center

    |

-   **To stop Crafter CMS:**
+   **To stop CrafterCMS:**

    From the command line, navigate to the ``{Crafter-CMS-unzip-directory}/crafter/bin/`` directory, and execute the shutdown script:

    .. code-block:: sh
-      :caption: *Stop Crafter CMS*
+      :caption: *Stop CrafterCMS*

       ./shutdown.sh